Saturday, December 17, 2016

 Service with Dignity

-There's actually another discussion we should be having: how can we realistically make a service-based industry a better thing for workers?
+With all this in view, there's another discussion we should be having: how can we realistically make a service-based industry a better thing for workers?
 For one thing, there's no guarantee how many substantial manufacturing jobs we can bring back home.
 Secondly, though outsourcing was a big part of the problem, many jobs were replaced by automation/computerization.

 Although politicians can't change our behavior directly, they do seem to exercise outsized influence on people.
 Maybe if they came out and talked about our "nameless, faceless" service industry workers, if they reminded everyone of the respect that McDonald's and Wal-Mart workers should have, maybe that would make a difference.

 Some of these thinkers admit where the windfall to the rich goes: it goes to buying up stock in their own companies.
 This artificially raises the price of stock, which gives the CEOs, who get part of their income off their stocks, more money.
 One of these enlightened one-percenters pointed out that every Wal-Mart employee could have gotten a raise of over $4000 with the money Wal-Mart spent to buy up and inflate its own stock.
-Finally, Wal-Mart listened, and there have been some pay raises there.
-Wal-Mart must hustle more to compete with other corporations.
-But some consumers are rewarding Wal-Mart by using their services more since they've given raises.

 Thursday, November 3, 2016

 NEWS EXTRA!!!!
+(Baseball/FBI Spoof)

-Megyn Kelly is undergoing serious new hairstyling, sources reveal, to be prepared to take on this story live.
+Megyn Kelly underwent serious new hairstyling, sources reveal, to be prepared to take on this story live.
 Although Ms. Kelly would not comment herself, one of her staffers leaked, "It's so stupid to have to make it about a woman's hair at a time like this, but you know how it is..."

 Wednesday, August 3, 2016